New Feature Onboarding: How To Make Users Engage With Additions to Your Product

 If your new features are complex and related to your core value proposition, it might be worth creating an onboarding walkthrough for them.

-A walkthrough is a collection of onboarding patterns that all work in concert to show users how a new feature works.
-The customer walks through each pattern one at a time, step by step, hence the name.
+A walkthrough is a collection of user onboarding UX patterns that all work in concert to show users how a new feature works.
+The customer walks through each onboarding pattern one at a time, step by step, hence the name.

-Normally, SaaS companies give customers a checklist with tasks that the user actually has to complete of their own accord.
+Normally, SaaS companies onboard users with a checklist of tasks that the user actually has to complete of their own accord.

-A progress bar tracks how far the user has progressed through understanding the features you’re trying to teach them.
+You can also include in your onboarding checklist a progress bar.
+A progress bar tracks how far the user has progressed through the features you’re trying to teach them.

 But what if you’re only interested in onboarding users into one feature at a time?